saurabh-08/text-to-3d/readMe.md

      nvidia-smi
      ```

-This setup process ensures that your environment is configured for CUDA, enabling efficient GPU utilization for model training and generation tasks.
+Now that the environment is set up, follow the model-specific README file in the `Models/` directory to run the model of your choice.
+Each model's README includes instructions and example commands tailored to that model.

 ## Contributing